MarekMatyas/Cloud-computing-AWS/README.md

-# How to set up VM through AWS
+# How to set up tier2

 First we need to create .ssh folder